 Because people who buy more at that partner tend to get attracted to the co-branded card, and because they often get double points for using the co-branded card for “on us” transactions, if the partner can increase the volume of “on us” transactions, it will dramatically lower its overall credit card fees.

-If the customer ends up paying interest or late fees to the issuer, the co-branding partner gets a revenue sharing kickback from the issuer.
-If the customer uses the co-branded card at other places, the co-branding partner also gets a percentage of the fees earned by the issuer.
-American Express said 70% of the purchases on Costco AmEx cards are made outside Costco.
-Costco likely gets a portion of American Express’s fees on those 70% in addition to a portion of the interest and late fees paid by the customers to American Express (not all customers pay in full every month).
+If a customer ends up paying interest or late fees to the issuer, the co-branding partner gets a revenue-sharing kickback from the issuer.
+If a customer uses the co-branded card at other places, the co-branding partner also gets a percentage of the fees earned by the issuer.
+American Express said 70% of the purchases on Costco AmEx cards were made outside Costco.
+Costco likely gets a portion of American Express’s fees on that 70% in addition to a portion of the interest and late fees paid by the customers to American Express (not all customers pay in full every month).

 When you count the signup bounty, the fee rebate for “on us” spending, and the revenue sharing, the partner’s cost for accepting a co-branded card is negative.
 It will do all it can to push you to apply for the co-branded card, use the co-branded card at its locations, and use it elsewhere.
 Costco goes one step further by only accepting American Express credit cards.
 This exclusivity no doubt generates additional monetary value from American Express.

 The co-branding partner also gets aggregated data from the issuer on the customers’ demographics and their shopping behavior.
 The data help the partner market its products.

 Because co-branded cards often give special discounts or earn double points for spending at the co-branding partner (although it’s not the case for Costco), customers with a co-branded card tend to spend more.
 They already spend more at the co-branding partner before they got the card.
 They will spend even more after.